annalostinspace/annalostincode.github.io/content/posts/Godot - Summary.md

 Signals are methods that run when a certion action happens to a node.
 For example a body entering an area node or a timer running out or a collision of two nodes.

-There are preset signals for the nodes you choose.
-Timers for example have a timeout() signal.
-But you can also create your own signals, similar to defining a global variable in a node script, like this:
+There are predefined signals one can choose from.
+Timer Nodes for example come with a timeout signal.
+Defining custom signals is also an option, it works similar to defining a global variable in a node script and looks like this:

 ``` gdscript
 signal laser_shot(direction: Vector2, speed: int)
 ```

-To emit the signal you can use the emit() method:
+To emit the signal the emit() method is used:

 ``` gdscript
 func _process(delta):
 	laser_shot.emit(Vector2.UP, 200 * delta)
 ```

+## User Input
+Handling user input